Feyerabend/ABC80/abc802/README.md

 used as data/program storage.
 If you think about it .. not that surprising.
 The diskette, and eventually the hard drive, changed the personal computer to using a *disc operating system* (yeah, DOS) as a focus point, instead.
 This is far from declaring the language as dead.
 No, it still thrives even today and may develop futher.
 Who knows.
-However the large base it once supported is not longer there.
+However, the large base it once supported is no longer there.

 But as can be witnessed below, BASIC II in __ABC802__ was quite fast for its time.
 Often very near (below or above) the highly prasied BBC BASIC of the __BBC Micro__.
 It also had the possible choice between different